escamoteur/flutter_command/README.md

 As `Command` is a [callable class](https://dart.dev/guides/language/language-tour#callable-classes), so we can pass it directly to the `onPressed` handler of the `FloatingActionButton` and it will execute the wrapped function.
 The result of the function will get assigned to the `Command.value` so that the `ValueListenableBuilder` updates automatically.

+**This is a very basic demo!
+In a real all you wouldn't place a command in a Widgets State**

 ## Commands in full power mode
 So far the command did not do more than what you could do with BLoC, besides that you could call it like a function and didn't need a Stream.
 But `Command` can do more than that.
 It allows us to: